debezium/debezium-examples/debezium-server-postgres-pubsub/README.md

 This example demonstrates how to deploy [Debezium Server](https://debezium.io/documentation/reference/stable/operations/debezium-server.html) using PostgreSQL as the source and [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs) as a sink.

+**Attention:** Running this example may incur cost for managed Google Cloud services.
+Make sure to delete all the resources once you are done running the example.

 ## Topology